gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 ~~~~~~~~~~~~~~~~~~

 | A list can be randomly sorted using random.shuffle in python 3.10.
-| This is not available in Mu editor in 2022, so the sorted function with a sort key can be used instead.
+| But this is not available in the random module in micropython.
+| The sorted function can be used instead.

 | The basic syntax is: